blackdataca/My-Radio-App/README.md

 ## Welcome to AchieveCoin.org

-This is a community supported project.
+This is a community supported organzation for the development of AchieveCoin.
 The goal is to continue the innovations of cryptocurrency for the benefit of all humankind.

 ToDo list:
 - Make cryptocurrency decentralized by using Equalhash and starting the blockchain from 0.